 Step 3.
 Apply Stain Remover

 This is not a well-known fact, but poop contains proteins.
-Because of this, you’ll need to use an enzymatic cleaner to break down the proteins.
+Because of this, you’ll need to pre treat stains using an enzymatic cleaner to break down the proteins.
 You have the option to either use enzymatic stain removers that have bleaching agents added to them, or you can use a separate bleaching agent afterward.

-Tip: If you have a cleaning brush, you can use it to work the detergent into the clothing piece.
+Tip: If you have a cleaning brush, you can start scrubbing the detergent into the clothing piece.

 Step 4: Wash The Garment

 After adding the cleaning agent, it’s time to wash your clothes.
 You can add your clothes to the washing machine.
-Remember to only add clothes that have already been contaminated with poop, like the baby’s clothing and whatever other fun accidents you are dealing with!
+Remember to only add clothes that have already been contaminated with poop, like the baby’s clothing, kid’s underwear, or whatever other fun accidents you are dealing with!
 Remember to drain the excess water out of the clothes before you put them in the actual wash!